dyweb/course/web/2016-spring/environment/editor.md

 ## Not recommended

 They are well known editors, but since using them require a lot of config, it's better to use editor or IDE that comes out with a lot of default settings and plugins.
+You can try if you think you can handle them.

 - Vim
 - Emacs

+## Outdated editor and IDE

+If you want to waste time, try one of the following.
+If you want to waste other people's time, recommend those to them.

-- Notepad++
+- Dreamweaver